Michael Porter (wrestling)

-Michael Porter (born Kim Michael Porter, January 14, 1951 – October 23, 2010) was an American professional wrestling ring announcer and internet radio host.
+Michael Porter (born Kim Michael Porter; January 14, 1951 – October 23, 2010) was an American professional wrestling ring announcer and internet radio host.

 Porter was born in Gridley, California, and began his career in 1969 in the San Francisco Bay Area and Sacramento region working under the guidance of legendary promoters Roy Shire, Louie Miller and Terry Garvin.
 Porter was best known for working as a house show ring announcer for the World Wrestling Federation (now World Wrestling Entertainment) from 1988 to 1993 (mostly on the west coast, including the historic Cow Palace in San Francisco, Oakland-Alameda County Coliseum Arena - now Oracle Arena - in Oakland and ARCO Arena - now Sleep Train Arena - in Sacramento).
 He worked security at WrestleMania VII at the Los Angeles Sports Arena in 1991.

 He had announced for such independent feds such as the United Wrestling Alliance (Marysville, California) in 2002-2003, Pro Championship Wrestling (Oroville, California) in 2006 and Devil Mountain Wrestling (Martinez, California) in 2007-2008.
 Porter hosted a pro wrestling interview program Michael Porter's WrestleShoot, which started as a weekend radio show on Marysville, California, radio station KMYC-AM 1410 and aired there during 2004 and 2005.
 The show was later broadcast on the internet radio network, Blog Talk Radio.
 Porter interviewed varying levels of talent from independent stars to members of the WWE Hall of Fame.
 He also co-hosted the popular Cloverleaf Radio on the same channel.

 Porter remained close friends with many WWE stars like Rowdy Roddy Piper, Koko B. Ware, Jimmy "Superfly" Snuka, Honky Tonk Man and Mean Gene Okerlund.

 Porter died on October 23, 2010, at his home in Hollywood, California.
 He was suffering through various health problems from obesity to diabetes and was a two-time cancer survivor.

-Good friends of Porter's, internet radio host Wacko Bob (Robert Guercia) & indy pro wrestler Rick Ryder would reunite with their old wrestling internet radio show The Dark Match on Blog Talk Radio and pay tribute to him only a few days after his death with The Stro and Bill Apter as guests on the show.
+A few days following Porter's death, internet radio host Wacko Bob (Robert Guercia) & indy pro wrestler Rick Ryder would reunite with their old wrestling internet radio show The Dark Match on Blog Talk Radio and pay tribute to him with The Stro and Bill Apter as guests on the show.